 Introduction to Automation

-The upgraded and user-friendly Automation module allows its users to create, validate and automate entire customer workflows, starting from transactional emails (thank you emails, confirmations, and so on) to advanced multi-step marketing strategies.
+The Automation module allows its users to create, validate and automate entire customer workflows, starting from transactional emails (thank you emails, confirmations, and so on) to advanced multi-step marketing strategies.
 Apart from the customer-oriented workflows, users are able to create business profile-oriented workflows and go outside the Synerise ecosystem by sending and requesting information from external systems.
 This way, users are able to use data from the external sources for their needs.

 - Building workflows by means of universal and standardized node types

 - Building automated marketing strategies and anomaly detecting scenarios

 - Arranging and organizing workflows in a clear way with the Flow control nodes

 - Creating custom nodes tailored to the user’s business needs